 Panama’s flagship carrier, Copa Airlines, just released their brand new business class on the Boeing 737-9, a narrow-body aircraft.
 (The 737-9 is also the fastest-selling airplane in Boeing history, according to airplane manufacturer.)

-Copa Airlines business class is set in a 2-2 layout with a total of 16 seats—unfortunately, not everyone will have direct-aisle access.
+Copa Airlines business class is set in a 2-2 layout with a total of 16 seats—unfortunately, not everyone will have direct aisle access.
 Nonetheless, each one has a seat pitch of 60 inches and turns into a fully-flat bed, a feature that the current premier cabin does not offer.

 The new Copa Airlines business class is named “Dreams”—a title that represents the company’s vision and thought behind the customer’s seat and flight experience.
 The “Dream” idea extends to the luxury bedding and pillows that have also been updated, as well as the improved amenity kit by Biomuseom, which is made from recyclable materials.
 The amenity kit has a toothbrush and toothpaste, hand cream, eye mask, and a pair of socks.
-Each passenger also receives noise-cancelling headphones to keep you in that “dream” state.
+Each passenger also receives noise-canceling headphones to keep you in that “dream” state.